jonroig/usBabyNames.js/README.md

 Node.js / promise-based data provider about name usage of babies born 1880-2014 in the United States of America.

 [![NPM version][npm-image]][npm-url]
-# New 2016-05-07!
+# New!
+**2016-05-08**: <a href="https://en.wikipedia.org/wiki/D._Richard_Hipp">Richard Hipp</a> (of SQLite fame) was kind enough to write in and suggest swapping "INT" for "INTEGER" in the sqlite3 creation script. <a href="https://www.sqlite.org/lang_createtable.html#rowid">This makes for a much smaller database</a>.
+Thanks!

-As of May 5th, 2016, the US Social Security Administration has updated their files with 32952 new name entries for the year 2015.
+**2016-05-07**: As of May 5th, 2016, the US Social Security Administration has updated their files with 32952 new name entries for the year 2015.
 We have updated both the Sqlite3 database and the corresponding output accordingly.
-# New 2016-05-08!
-<a href="https://twitter.com/drichardhipp">Richard Hipp</a> of SQLite fame, was kind enough to write in and suggest swapping "INT" for "INTEGER" in the sqlite3 creation script.
-This creates a much smaller database.
-Thanks!

 # About
 Built on <a href="https://www.ssa.gov/OACT/babynames/limits.html">the Social Security Administration baby names files</a>, usBabyNames.js returns interesting historical data on baby name usage from 1880-2015.
 With almost two million total entries packaged within a sqlite3 database, each record contains the following: